futureofcoding/futureofcoding.org/journal.md

 # Future of Coding Research Journal

+### July 18, 2017 1:35pm

+So I ended up creating futureofcoding.org/links yesterday (instead of /products) and it seems to be a good way to organize things, at least for now.
+I think it was a good idea to start by watching some Alan Kay video for framing and context.
+He really challenges listeners to write him with interesting emails, so I'm going to work on putting something together soon.
+Wouldn't that be a coup -- befriending Alan Kay and getting him on this podcast?!

+I'd say one of the bigger ideas I got from Alan is that we should be problem-focused and not solution-focused, to the point of ignoring the tools we currently have entirely and building them from scratch if need be.
+I definitely fall into the trap of "what can I make with these tools" all the time.
+The solutionism trap.
+I feel myself caught up in a related problem a lot where I am optimizing for integrating with existing tech, which will definitly hold you back in the long term but seems neccesary for adoption in the short term...

+Ok, so I have from now (2pm) to 4:30 to do some research.
+I hope to quickly get through the papers and talks that I have on my list and make it to Lamdu today.

 ### July 17, 2017 12:38pm

 I don't have much time for research today (only about 90 minutes), but I want to get into the habit of writing notes here every weekday even if it's just to say that I didn't do any research that day.
 My main task for today will be organizing the list of links to research, prioritizing them, etc.